The PENTAX K-3 Mark III in detail

 The battery grip is also powered by the D-LI90 battery, doubling the number of shots to approximately 1,800, and is also charged via the camera's USB-C port.

-The most important features of the PENTAX K-3 Mark III
+The most important features of the PENTAX K-3 Mark III at a glance

 - Bright TTL prism viewfinder with 100% field of view and approx. 1.05x magnification